 Los Angeles, California

-The estrogen receptor (ER) has been a useful therapeutic target for the treatment of breast cancer patients since the 1980s.
-Approximately 70% of breast cancers express ER, making these cases of cancer cells responsive to the presence of estrogen.
-An established treatment for ER positive (ER+) breast cancers is treatment with aromatase inhibitors, which inhibit tumor cell growth by reducing estrogen levels.
-Because ER is such an important factor in the growth of breast cancer cells, there has been an intensive, but unproductive, search for the gene that encodes ER, known as ESR1.
+Estrogen receptor (ER) protein in breast cancer cell nuclei has been a useful therapeutic target for treatment of breast cancer patients since the 1980s.
+Estrogen receptor in tumor cell nuclei facilitates responsiveness to circulating estrogen hormones in both normal tissues and in breast cancer cells.
+Approximately 70% of breast cancers have ER protein expressed, and these cancers respond to estrogens with stimulation of tumor cell division.
+An established treatment for ER-positive breast cancers is treatment with hormone-like inhibitors of ER action to inhibit tumor cell growth or reduction of estrogen levels in post-menopausal women through inhibition with aromatase inhibitors.
+Because ER is such an important growth regulator of breast cancer cells there has been a largely unproductive search for mutations in the gene that encodes ER, known as ESR1.

-Dr. Press's team has preliminarily shown that other genes, known as ER coactivators, may affect the growth of some breast cancers.
-In their preliminary investigations, the researchers found mutations in the genetic sequence of some of the coactivators of ER.
+Gene amplification is a type of genetic alteration in which a region of a chromosome containing one or more genes is duplicated, usually in tandem, many times over so the genes in this region of the chromosome are represented not by a single copy of the gene on that chromosome but by many copies of the gene.
+This duplication or amplification of a gene would facilitate the production of large quantities of the protein encoded by this gene.
+Although Dr. Press's team did not find amplification of ESR1, they have preliminarily shown that other genes, known as ER coactivators, are amplified in some breast cancers.
+This observation has important implications for women who have breast cancer.
+It suggests that ER coactivators may be present at high levels in some cancers facilitating responses by ER to lower levels of estrogen stimulation.
+In their preliminary investigations they have also found mutations in the genetic sequence of some of the coactivators of ER.
 These observations suggest a potential effect on responsiveness to anti-estrogen therapy.
-The goals of Dr. Press's current investigation are as follows: 1) to confirm that ER coactivator genes are indeed altered, either amplified or mutated, in human breast cancers; 2) to determine if these ER alterations in cancers are more (or less) responsive to anti-estrogen therapy; and 3) to use human breast cancer cell lines to model response to endocrine therapy in cancers with and without ER coactivator gene amplification.
+The goals of Dr. Press's investigations are 1) to confirm that ER coactivator genes are indeed altered, either amplified or mutated, in human breast cancers, 2) to determine if these ER alterations in cancers are more (or less) responsive to anti-estrogen therapy, and 3) to use human breast cancer cell lines to model response to endocrine therapy in cancers with and without ER coactivator gene amplification.
 If breast cancers with ER coactivator gene alterations were particularly responsive (or unresponsive) to hormonal treatments, this could substantially alter the need for these women to be treated with chemotherapy.

-Dr. Press is recognized for his work in characterizing molecular genetic alterations of breast cancer.
-He also has been active in evaluating different methods used to identify genetic alterations in human cancers.
-He is a board-certified anatomic pathologist and has authored over 92 papers.
-He is currently serving as a Surgical Pathologist at the Women's and Children's Hospital, Los Angeles County and the USC Medical Center (Norris Comprehensive Cancer Center) where he also is a Professor of Pathology and the Harold E. Lee Chair in Cancer Research.
-He was formerly an Assistant Professor of Pathology and Surgical Pathologist at the University of Chicago (1981-1987), where he received both his MD, and PhD degrees.
-Dr. Michael F. Press currently serves as the Director for the Breast Cancer International Research Group Central Laboratory and the Director of the Breast Cancer research Program at USC.
+Dr. Michael F. Press is a board certified pathologist who has authored or co-authored more than 180 papers and is recognized for his work in characterizing molecular genetic alterations of breast cancer.
+He is a Surgical Pathologist at the USC+Los Angeles County Hospital and the USC Norris Comprehensive Cancer Center where he is a Professor of Pathology and holds the Harold E. Lee Chair in Cancer Research.
+He was formerly an Assistant Professor and Associate Professor of Pathology and a Surgical Pathologist at the University of Chicago (1981-1987), where he received both his medical and doctoral degrees.